 The target moves on a circle of radius $R_T = 5$ m with a speed of $1$ m/s.
 We consider Gaussian noise with standard deviation of $0.02$ m/s in an agent's estimates of the target velocity components.
 The distance measurements are assumed to have noise with standard deviation of $0.02$ m.

-As in the case of straight-line motion of the target, the BLF-control restricts the deviation from the desired inter-agent distances within the specified bounds despite the noise in the target velocity and distance measurements (see Fig. \ref{blf_dist_circ}).
-Thus the formation of agents does not rearrange its cyclic order as seen in Fig. \ref{blf_traj_circ}, where the agents settle on the standoff circle about the target executing circular motion.
+As in the the case of straight-line motion of the target, the BLF-control ensures the agents' safety by restricting the deviation from the desired inter-agent distances within the specified bounds despite the noise in the target velocity and distance measurements (see Fig. \ref{blf_dist_circ}).
+Thus, the formation of agents does not rearrange its cyclic order, as seen in Fig. \ref{blf_traj_circ}, where the agents settle on the standoff circle about the target executing circular motion.
 The standoff circle and the circular trajectory of the target are marked by solid and dashed magenta lines, respectively.
-The 3 agents move on separate circles, with radii being equal to $R_T$ but having different centres (Fig. \ref{blf_traj_circ}).
-Similarly, the QLF-control makes the 3 agents move on separate circles, however, with a changed cyclic order of the agents compared to the initial order (see Fig. \ref{qlf_traj_circ}).
-This reordering happens in the initial few seconds of the simulation, as is seen in Fig. \ref{qlf_dist_circ} where the formation transitions through the condition $d_{1,2} + d_{2,3} = d_{3,1}$ as in the case of straight-line motion of the target.
+The three agents move on separate circles, with radii equal to $R_T$ but having different centers (Fig. \ref{blf_traj_circ}).
+The QLF-control also makes the three agents move on separate circles, but with changed cyclic order of the agents compared to the initial order (see Fig. \ref{qlf_traj_circ}).
+This reordering happens in the initial few seconds of the simulation, as is seen in Fig. \ref{qlf_dist_circ}, when Agents 1 and 2 are significantly close and the formation transitions through the condition $d_{1,2} + d_{2,3} = d_{3,1}$ (as in the case of straight-line motion of the target).